Tiny Tim (A Christmas Carol): Character development

-In earlier drafts, the character's name was "Little Fred."
+In earlier drafts, the character's name was "Little Fred".
 Dickens may have derived the name from his brothers, who both had "Fred" as a part of their names, one named Alfred and the other Frederick.
 Dickens also had a sister, Fanny, who had a disabled son named Henry Augustus Burnett (1839–1849) who may have been an inspiration for Tiny Tim.
 It has also been claimed that the character is based on the son of a friend, who owned a cotton mill in Ardwick, Manchester.

 Dickens tried other names such as "Tiny Mick" after "Little Fred" but eventually decided upon "Tiny Tim".
-After dropping the name "Little Fred," Dickens later used it for Scrooge's nephew, "Fred".
+After dropping the name "Little Fred", Dickens later used it for Scrooge's nephew Fred".

 Illness

+Dickens never explicitly specifies the illness Tiny Tim suffers, although he walks with a crutch and has "his limbs supported by an iron frame".

-Dickens did not explicitly say what Tiny Tim's illness was.
-In 1992, renal tubular acidosis (type 1), which is a type of kidney failure causing the blood to become acidic, has been proposed as one possibility.
+In 1992, American paediatric neurologist Donald Lewis, although describing the boy as "the crippled son of Ebenezer Scrooge's clerk", proposed as one possibility renal tubular acidosis (type 1), a type of kidney failure causing the blood to become acidic.
 Rickets (caused by a lack of vitamin D) has been proposed as another possibility, as it was a not uncommon disease during that time period.
-Either illness was treatable during Dickens' lifetime, but fatal if not treated, thus following in line with the comment of the Ghost of Christmas Present that Tiny Tim would die "[i]f these shadows remain unaltered by the Future".

-In 1997, an editorial was published in the Journal of Infectious Diseases, detailing a fictional account wherein construction workers renovating an 18th century church in south London uncovered Tiny Tim's burial site.
-In the account, the gravestone supposedly read: “Timothy Cratchit.
-1839–1884.
-Beloved Husband of Julia, Father of Robert, and Son of Robert.”
-The skeleton was of a man who was about 40 years old who wore a frame of metal and leather on his legs and lower back.
-Histology was consistent with tuberculosis and polymerase chain reaction confirmed it.
-The article was likely written as a speculative piece in support of a differential diagnosis of Tim's ailment as Tuberculosis Spondylitis, or TB of the spine.
+A 1997 editorial in The Journal of Infectious Diseases presented a fictional account of construction workers in London discovering Tiny Tim's grave to speculate on the possible causes of his ailment.

+Notable portrayals

+The role of Tiny Tim has been performed (live action, voiced or animated) by: